Materials-Data-Science-and-Informatics/awesome-fair/README.md

 ### FAIR assessment

 [F-uji](https://www.f-uji.net/) An (online) tool which can provide a FAIR score for a given PID based on a metric created by FAIRsFAIR

-[FAIR Evaluation Services](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/#!/) A FAIR assessment tool from FAIRsharing [code](https://github.com/FAIRMetrics/Metrics)
+[FAIR Evaluation Services](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/#!/) A FAIR assessment tool from FAIRsharing, [code](https://github.com/FAIRMetrics/Metrics)

 ## Awesome meta data dumps/sources of publications